Bachelor of Engineering (Honours)(Mining) with Bachelor of Mathematical and Computer Sciences

 - Network with industry.

-- Complete an eight-week practical engineering experience.
+- Complete eight weeks of practical engineering experience.

 - Take part in field trips to mining locations in Australia and overseas.